 What is the Mission Impossible secret?

-While there are many factors involved, I’ll focus on one vitally important one that brands too-often forget about: expectation.
+While many factors are involved, I’ll focus on one important one that brands too often forget about expectations.

-Mission Impossible delivers on a number of fronts, and to understand it, we must understand expectation from a branding perspective.
+Mission Impossible delivers on many fronts; to understand it, we must understand expectations from a branding perspective.

 Delivering what’s expected is doing business as usual.

-Going above and beyond what’s expected is where you as a brand start to reap some major return.
+Going above and beyond what’s expected is where you, as a brand, start to reap some significant returns.